Alastair Fowler

-Alastair David Shaw Fowler CBE FBA (1930 – 9 October 2022) was a Scottish literary critic, editor, and an authority on Edmund Spenser, Renaissance literature, genre theory, and numerology.
+Alastair David Shaw Fowler CBE FBA (17 August 1930 – 9 October 2022) was a Scottish literary critic, editor, and an authority on Edmund Spenser, Renaissance literature, genre theory, and numerology.

 Life and career

 Alastair Fowler was born in Glasgow, Scotland in 1930.
-He was educated at the University of Edinburgh, M.A.
-(1952).
-He was subsequently awarded an M.A.
+He was educated at Queen's Park Secondary School, the University of Glasgow, where he briefly studied medicine, and the University of Edinburgh, where he was awarded an M.A. in English Language and Literature in 1952.
+He was subsequently awarded a further M.A.
 (1955), D.Phil.
 (1957) and D.Litt.
-(1962) from Oxford.
+(1962) from Pembroke College, Oxford.
 As a graduate student at Oxford, Fowler studied with C. S. Lewis, and later edited Lewis's Spenser's Images of Life.

 Fowler was a junior research fellow at Queen's College, Oxford (1955–1959).
-He also taught at Swansea (1959–1961), and Brasenose College, Oxford (1962–1971).
+He also taught at University College, Swansea (1959–1961), and Brasenose College, Oxford (1962–1971), where his students included Michael Palin.
 He was Regius Professor of literature at the University of Edinburgh (1972–1984) and also taught intermittently at universities in the United States, including Columbia (1964) and the University of Virginia (1969, 1979, 1985–1998).
 He delivered the 1980 Warton Lecture on English Poetry.

 Known for his editorial work, Fowler's edition of John Milton's Paradise Lost, part of the Longman poets series, has some of the most scholarly and detailed notes on the poem and is widely cited by Milton scholars.
 Writing in The Guardian, John Mullan called it "a monument of scholarship."

 Fowler was critical of some later trends in literary scholarship, including "new historicism".
 In 2005, he published an extremely critical review of Stephen Greenblatt's Will in the World, which was widely discussed.

 Fowler was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for services to literature and education.
 His papers are on deposit at the National Library of Scotland.

 Fowler died on 9 October 2022, at the age of 92.